Tuesday, 31 January 2023

 While this may sound like a lot more work, after every passage when finalising the logbook we rename the track and give any waypoints created meaningful names and fill in any necessary information into the waypoint description box.
 With the tracks we enter the start and end port/town/anchorage and from experience we have found this certainly makes it easier and saves time to find the track if we want to do the trip again.
 We have been given waypoints and or tracks contained in large GPX files others have made, and it can take a bit of detective work to work out the right track and waypoints just by the numbers the system uses as default.

-The three following screen grabs are not from the OpenCPN program.
+The three following screen grabs are from the Garmin Mapsource program.

 Tracks routes and waypoints identified by a number.
 Unfortunately these are not very explanatory and needed to be tidied up and named before use.
 Yes it would have been possible to import them into the chart however some of the tracks were broken or parts were missing.